 - will network with all graduates across Queensland Government and join in arranged social events

-- will be a part of a large cohort — we have a good number of places on offer — in 2017 we took 35 graduates across seven departments.
+- will be a part of a large cohort — we have a good number of places on offer — in 2017 we took 35 graduates, and in 2018 we have taken 22 graduates across nine departments.

 Who are we looking for?

 We are looking for bright, enthusiastic people that will be willing to add fresh ideas, innovate and engage with our IT sector to serve the Queensland community.

 If you have studied information technology, information management, computer science, telecommunications, project management, web/multimedia design, business/commerce/law, marketing or procurement, robotics, autonomous systems, cloud computing, design thinking, user experience design, visualisation, data analytics and security—we want you!

 Positions in the IT graduate program aren’t necessarily technical IT roles, we look for a range of non-technical people to fill roles such as project support, marketing, finance and research positions.